cyanreg/avtransport/draft-qproto-spec.md

 --------
 UDP-Lite (IETF RFC 3828) SHOULD be preferred to UDP, if support for it is available throughout the network.</br>
-When using UDP-Lite, the **minimum** checksum coverage should be used, where only the header (8 bytes) is checksummed.
+When using UDP-Lite, the same considerations as [UDP](#udp) apply.

+As UDP-Lite allows for varoabiel checksum coverage, the **minimum** checksum coverage MUST be used, where only the header (8 bytes) is checksummed.

 QUIC
 ----